-The FDC activates the FDRQ pin when the FIFO contains (16 - FDRQ pin when the FIFO threshold>) bytes, or the last byte of a full sector transfer has been placed in the FIFO.
+The FDC activates the FDRQ pin when the FIFO contains (16 - FDRQ pin when the FIFO at full sector transfer has been placed in the FIFO.
 The DMA controller must respond to the request by reading data from the FIFO.
 The FDC will deactivate the FDRQ pin when the FIFO becomes empty.
-FDRQ goes inactive after nDACK goes active for the last byte of a data transfer (or on the active edge of nIOR, on the last byte, if no edge is present on nDACK).
+FDRQ goes inactive after DACK goes active for the last byte of a data transfer (or on the active edge of the total section on the last byte, if no edge is present on DACK).
 A data underrun may occur if FDRQ is not removed in time to prevent an unwanted cycle.